 After completing this course, you should be able to:

 You will need the following materials to do the work of the course.
 The required textbook is available from the College's textbook supplier, MBS Direct, at: http://bookstore.mbsdirect.net/tesc.htm.

 Liberal Arts Capstone is a three-credit online course, consisting of six (6) modules.
 Modules include the study assignments, discussion assignments, and written activities.
 Study assignments consist primarily of readings in the course textbook(s) and in course documents and supplemental research.
 Module titles are listed below.

-For your formal work in the course, you are required to participate in six (6) graded online discussions; take the ETS Proficiency Profile (formerly known as the MAPP Test); complete six (6) written assignments designed to help you incrementally prepare, and submit a paper on your research project, creative project, or applied project.
+For your formal work in the course, you are required to participate in six (6) graded online discussions; take the ETS Proficiency Profile test; complete six (6) written assignments designed to help you incrementally prepare, and submit a paper on your research project, creative project, or applied project.

 Consult the course Calendar for assignment due dates.

 Liberal Arts Capstone requires you to participate in periodic discussion assignments.
 In addition, you are required to participate in an ungraded Introductions forum in Module 1.